-Undergraduate Class Size (provide numbers)
+Undergraduate Class Size (nrovide numbers)

 2-9 10-19 20-29 30-39 40-49 50-99 100+ Total

-CLASS SECTIONS 192 333 433 126 79 79 27 1269

-• •

-2-9 10-19 20-29 30-39 40-49 50-99 100+ Total

-CLASS SUB- SECTIONS 18 54 72 0 0 0 0 144
+CLASS SUB-

+SECTIONS

-J. DEGREES CONFERRED
+J. Disciplinary areas of DEGREES CONFERRED

-Degrees conferred between July 1, 2003 and June 30, 2004
+Degrees conferred between July 1, 2007 and June 30, 2008

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
 Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.